deliveroo/deliveroo.engineering/backbone.md

     ├── context2
       ├── view1.js
       └── view2.js
+  ├── app.js # initialize namespaces here
 ```

 ### Purpose of folders:

+* `helpers` - Same as lib but has dependencies on the application specifics.
+Example: date functions that convert Date to String objects with a specific format, compute a full name based on a backbone model first name and last name, handling a push state of a specific page, etc..

+* `lib` - All library code created by our team that supports the app itself but could be applied on other contexts  - extended jquery plugins, specific galleries, etc..

 * `vendor` - All 3rd party code (jquery, backbone, underscore, plugins, etc..).
 This files **should not be modified** and they should contain as a comment on top of file which version they at or the file name should reflect the version **jquery-2.6.6.6**.
 In case they need to be modified - always consider issuing a PR for the owner - they should be moved to `lib` folder.

-* `lib` - All library code created by our team that supports the app itself but could be applied on other contexts  - extended jquery plugins, specific galleries, etc..

-* `helpers` - Same as lib but has dependencies on the application specifics.
-Example: date functions that convert Date to String objects with a specific format, compute a full name based on a backbone model first name and last name, handling a push state of a specific page, etc..

 * `views` - Whenever possible introduce context folders to facilitate understanding of the logic and place of the several components.
 Name it like: `search`, `search_bar`, `filters`, `gallery`.
 This helps not only cracking the code but enforces components to be named after their context folder: `SearchSort`, `SearchBarCalendar`, `SearchBarGuests`, `FiltersPanel`, etc..